dddrrreee/cs240lx-23spr/labs/9-ws2812b/README.md

      the timings as far as you can and have the code still work.
      The program `2-neopix.c` should work as expected.

   3. Do something novel/cute with the light using your interface.
-For example, hook it up to your sonar.
+     For example, hook it up to your accel and gyro.
+Or use the remote control to control it.

 -------------------------------------------------------------------------
 ### Timing weirdness.